chrisseaton/rhizome/doc/inline-caching.md

 single kind of receiver.

-It replaces them with two sends - the one specialised for the method call we are caching, which we call the *monomorphic* one, and the original send which can handle any receiver kinds, which we call the *megamorphic* one.
+It replaces them with two sends - the one specialised for the method call we are caching, which we call the *monomorphic* one, and one like the original send which can handle any receiver kinds, which we call the *megamorphic* one.
 A `is_kind?` node compares the kind of receiver against what we expect, and then a branch directs control flow to monomorphic send if the kind is expected, and if not to the megamophic send.
 A merge node and a phi merges the control flow and the return value from the two sends.

 Consider a simple add function that contains a single send, in an `+` operator, and that has only been called with `Fixnum` values.